AndrewAPAC/alx-common/examples/README.md

 ```
 .
 ├── bin
-│   ├── encrypt -> start    # calculate script to run from name
+│   ├── encrypt -> start    # each script is a symlink to start
 │   └── start               # start script for all apps
 ├── data
 │   └── encrypt             # created at run time